 The birth of Sage Confucius 麟吐玉書

-It is said that right before Confucius was born a Kirin appeared and an auspicious scroll came out from its mouth.
+It is said that right before Confucius was born a Kirin appeared in front of Confucius’s mother and an auspicious scroll came out from its mouth.
 The scroll said that child of water spirit would become a person who had a virtue of king.
-His mother put a string on its neck.
+The mother put a string on its neck.
 It left after two nights.

 The capture of Kirin 西狩獲麟

 One day when Sage Confucius was 72, a Kirin was captured.
 People were afraid of the weird creature and killed it.
 Confucius noticed it had the string around its neck and found he wouldn’t be long before he died.
 He sighed deeply “what have I been doing?
 I got stuck”.
 He stopped writing “Spring and Autumn” that was one of five Confucian books.